thejayray/thejayray.github.io/about.md

 The freedom of posting whatever I wanted to Tumblr with easy-to-use tools was the perfect way to get involved in the social media scene of the time.
 Looking back, I am astounded how little of what I wrote and shared matters to me now.
 I have a record of those posts, even transitioning them to all the previous version of the site to allow for a record of my time on the web, but in the move to the current site architecture, I have curated the published items and am only keeping live those items that are important to the journey, *my writing*.

 I have moved the site between providers multiple times and was on Blot from 2015-2022 due to simplicity and an ongoing developer relationship.
-As with all things, eventually change is inevitable and we need to be intentional with the tools we use and why.
+As with all things, change is inevitable and we need to be intentional with the tools we use and why.
 I moved back to GitHub Pages in large part because the site needs to continue to evolve and be as simple as possible to keep my interest.

 ## Get in touch